 Every year I want to make a Christmas wreath–think modern, rustic, and full of natural greens.
 I love looking at all the options in the stores, but the prices make me pause.
 So I set out to make my own.

 This version is super easy to make and the supplies are minimal and cheap.
 Even if you suck at crafts, you can make this wreath.
-Better yet, You can make it for under $10.
-I’ll show you how.
+Better yet, you can make it for under $10.
+In this blog post, I’ll show you how.

 For those of you who want to see it done, here’s the video version.
-Same concept as the wreath pictured above, but I made this one more full.
+It’s the same concept as the wreath pictured above, but I made this one a bit fuller:

 How to Make a Minimalist Christmas Wreath